-For first year Science and Engineering students.
+For all first year Science and Engineering students.

-An introduction to programming and problem solving on a computer.
-The emphasis will be on problem analysis, program design and the production of quality programs.
-FORTRAN syntax is introduced.
+An introduction to the methods of algorithm and program development for problem-solving on a computer.
+The emphasis will be on problem analysis, algorithm design, and development of structured, modular programs.
+The Pascal language is introduced and used as the language of instruction.